Scientific Committee

 14.00-14.45 - Keynote lecture

-Keynote lecture by Walter Prevenier (Universiteit Gent): Fascination with Pardon Letters before and since Natalie Zemon Davis: the endless archival searching, the unveiling of petitioners' and princes' motivations
+Keynote lecture by Walter Prevenier (Universiteit Gent): Fascination with Pardon Letters before and since Natalie Zemon Davis: the endless archival searching, the unveiling

 14.45-15.00 - Coffee break